mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Functional Requirements

-MLS is designed as a large scale group messaging protocol and hence aims to provide performance and safety to its users.
-Messaging systems that implement MLS provide support for conversations involving two or more members, and aim to scale to groups as large as 50,000 members, typically including many users using multiple devices.
+MLS is designed as a large scale group messaging protocol and hence aims to provide both performance and safety to its users.
+Messaging systems that implement MLS provide support for conversations involving two or more members, and aim to scale to groups with tens of thousands of members, typically including many users using multiple devices.

 ### Membership Changes